-This Web page is about earliest dates of introduction and production of the RCA COSMAC 1802 and 1802 microprocessors.
+This Web page is about earliest dates of development, introduction and production of the RCA COSMAC 1802 and 1802 microprocessors.
 Various documents are cited to provide dates.
 Thanks to Dave Ruske of cosmacelf for his references and reviews of early publications.
+Also to the TCNJ Sarnoff Collection.
 This is one of many Web pages which support the COSMAC 1802 "Membership Card" created by Lee Hart.

 COSMAC processor: Before the processor was designated "1801", papers about the COSMAC microprocessor were published in 1974 and 1975, including in IEEE Computer magazine, and in conference proceedings.
-Some of these were authored by Dr. Joseph Weisbecker of RCA who developed the processor.
-The earliest processor design publication, is a March 1974 IEEE Intercon paper.
+Many were authored by Joseph Weisbecker.
+The earliest COSMAC microprocessor design publication, is a March 1974 IEEE Intercon paper.
 An RCA Engineer magazine article is dated Feb/Mar 1974.
 On October 15, 1974, patent number 3,970,998 was filed for the COSMAC architecture.
 A copy of the RCA data sheet "Digital Integrated Circuits - Developmental Types - TA6889, TA6890" is dated "2-75" (Feb 1975)"

 COSMAC 1801: RCA document MPM-101 was printed in May 1975, and describes the COSMAC architecture, but only names it "1801" in an update notice.
 RCA document ICAN-6416 is an application note on COSMAC microprocessors, which was printed in Oct 1975.